Bay'ah: In the Qur'an

 After the Pledge of the Tree, which led to the Treaty of Hudaybiyyah, the following was revealed in the Qur'an commemorating and appreciating the pledge and those who made it:

 History

-The bayʿah of Rizwan, a mass initiation of thousands of Muslims at the hands of Muhammad, is mentioned in the Qur'an.
+The bayʿah of Ridwan, a mass initiation of thousands of Muslims at the hands of Muhammad, is mentioned in the Qur'an.
 The tradition was continued by the caliphs.

 In subsequent ages, it was associated with Sufi orders, and spiritual masters would initiate their followers.
 The practice still exists in Sufi orders around the world.

-Content

-The Bayʿah varies across different times, places, and settings, but usually contains a relatively standardised formula such as the following:

-"I give my allegiance to...To hear and obey in times of difficulty and comfort, in hardship and ease, and to endure being discriminated against, and not to dispute about rule with those in power, except in case of evident infidelity regarding that which there is a proof from Allah."